Cresswell-0301/clinic_appointment_booking_system/README.md

 # Clinic Appointment Booking System
 **CCS6344 – Database & Cloud Security (T2530) – Assignment 1**

+---

 ## Project Overview
-This project implements a **secure web-based Clinic Appointment Booking System** developed using **PHP** and **Microsoft SQL Server (MSSQL)**.
+This project implements a **secure web-based Clinic Appointment Booking System** using **PHP** and **Microsoft SQL Server (MSSQL)**.

-The system supports **Patients, Doctors, Administrators, and SuperAdmin** roles and focuses strongly on **backend security, access control, and database protection**, in line with the objectives of the CCS6344 course.
+The system supports four distinct roles — **Patient, Doctor, Administrator, and SuperAdmin** — and is designed with a strong emphasis on **backend security, database protection, and access control**, in alignment with the learning outcomes of the **CCS6344 – Database & Cloud Security** course.

-The primary goal of this project is not only functional correctness, but also **demonstrating secure database and backend design against internal and external threats**.
+Beyond functional requirements, the primary objective of this project is to **demonstrate secure backend and database design against both internal and external threats**, following industry-aligned security practices.

 ---

 ## Key Objectives
 - Provide a secure platform for booking and managing clinic appointments
-- Enforce **role-based and ownership-based access control**
+- Enforce **role-based** and **ownership-based** access control
 - Protect sensitive personal and appointment data stored in MSSQL
-- Apply **database security concepts** learned in CCS6344
+- Apply database security concepts covered in CCS6344
 - Demonstrate compliance with **PDPA 2010 security principles**

 ---